Pathways > The Pathways book > Ridgeways

 Moderate Walk

-A stimulating walk up onto the Ridgeway from the attractive Berkshire village of East Ilsley, through the North Wessex Area of Outstanding Natural Beauty, it is the third in a 'trilogy' of Ridgeway walks written in early 2008; see also Walks 4624 and...
+A stimulating walk up onto the Ridgeway from the attractive Berkshire village of East Ilsley, through the North Wessex Area of Outstanding Natural Beauty, it is the third in a trilogy of Ridgeway walks written for Walkingworld; see also Walks 4624...
 More info

 ID: